-Fes is a town of over 1.3 million people, of which about 450,000 people live in the old Medina – the walled city.
-If you have the chance definitely visit this town – its unlike any western experience you’ve probably ever had.
-The Medina area is truly like stepping back in time.
+Fes is a city of over 1.3 million people, of which about 450,000 people live in the old medina – the walled city.
+For those who have never been to Morocco or visited an old town such as this – its unlike any western town on the planet.
+The medina area is truly like stepping back in time.

-In the Medina ways of life are very similar to how they have been for hundreds upon hundreds of years.
-Cars are not allowed within the Medina for obvious reason – most of the streets are merely pathway sized and for the most part are too narrow for vehicles.
+In the medina ways of life are very similar to how they have been for hundreds upon hundreds of years.
+Cars are not allowed within its walls for obvious reason – most of the streets are merely pathway sized and for the most part are too narrow for vehicles.

-You are lucky if you see a motor scooter inching its way through the narrow streets trying to wind its way through the crowds.
+One is lucky to see a motor scooter inching its way through the narrow streets trying to wind its way through the crowds.
 Men with mules roam the streets in the early morning – they are very effective as the towns garbage collectors.

-Century old crafts and tile work is still produced today.
+Century old crafts and tile making skills are still used today.
 Individual pieces of tile which form the basis for the incredible mosaics seen in Fes are still crafted entirely by hand.
-In certain parts of old town Fes you can see men huddled in front of rocks chipping at tile with iron tools – slowly and painstakingly crafting each unique piece of tile.
+In certain parts of old town Fes one can see men huddled in front of rocks chipping at tile with iron tools – slowly and painstakingly crafting each unique piece of tile.

-There are three distinct parts of Fes, the central Medina, the Royal Palace section, and the “new town” located completely outside of the Medina walls.
-Culturally the most interesting area is the Medina.
-There are over 360 mosques contained within the Medina and on Fridays at the largest mosque over 2000 people will gather at any one time to pray.
+There are three distinct parts of Fes: the central medina, the Royal Palace, and the “new town” located completely outside of the medina walls.
+Culturally the most interesting area is the medina.
+Over 360 mosques are contained within its walls and on Fridays at the largest mosque over 2000 people will gather at any one time to pray.

-The core of the Medina is the artisan shops and craftwork including clothing (a good selection of Jalabas – a robe like the ones worn by the Jedi Knights in the Star War Series), rugs, leatherwork, and other arts and crafts.
+The core of the medina are the artisan craft shops including clothing (a good selection of jalabas – a robe like the ones worn by the Jedi Knights in the Star War Series), rugs, leather, and other arts and crafts.

-The tanneries are a must visit.
-These are located in the north eastern part of the Medina right at the edge of the Medina and are an area that contains about a hundred vats full of colored liquids that are used for soaking animal leather skins to change their colors.
+Tanneries are a must visit.
+These are located in the north eastern part of the medina right at the edge of town and contains about a hundred vats full of colored liquids used for soaking animal leather skins to change their colors.

 The vats are made with mud and some are rimmed with tile.
 The morning is the best time to visit the tanneries as the vats are still filled with the colored liquid.
 The liquid is composed of urine, fish oils, animal fats and several chemicals.
 The stench is certainly worse on a warm day.
-You can walk up stairs that lead to “lookouts” over the tanneries – as well as views outside of the Medina.
-For entering these tanneries you will be asked for a small donation.
+Visitors can walk up stairs that lead to “lookouts” over the tanneries – including views outside of the medina.
+A small admission is charged to visitors entering the tanneries.

-From the rooftops or from other high vantage points in Fes you can sometimes see the distant hills a spray of different colors.
-These colors are from the rugs that have been colored in the tanneries and then spread out on the hillsides to dry.
+From the rooftops or from other high vantage points in Fes one can sometimes see a spray of colors lining the distant hills.
+These colors are from the rugs that have been dyed in the tanneries and then spread out to dry.